 The polynomial fit program is now working.
-A number of runs with data representing the straight lines y = x, $y = 10^5x$ and $y = 10^{-5}x$ have been success-ful.
+A number of runs with data representing the straight lines y = x, $y = 10^{5}x$ and $y = 10^{-5}x$ have been successful.
 The polynomials that were obtained for these curves were accurate to one part in either one or ten million.
 However, on some runs, the higher order moments are calculated incorrectly which raises some doubt as to whether the program will be accurate for data which represents high order curves.
-It is believed that this error is due either to the round off or to faulty PA blocks because: (1) all the moments are calculated by a cyclic subroutine which always calculates the first several moments correctly; (2) for some runs, all the moments have been calculated correctly.
-Since the error seems to be a function of scale factoring, round-off seems to be the most probable cause.
+It is believed that this error is due either to the round off or to faulty PA blocks because: (1) all the moments are calculated by a cyclic subroutine which always calculates the first General provide the second Entry to a second data several moments correctly; (2) for some runs, all the moments have been calculated correctly.
+Since the error seems to be a function of scale factoring, round off seems to be the most probable cause.
 In the near future, tests will be conducted to try to determine the cause of this error.
 A report will be issued covering the use of the polynomial fit program by the scientist or engineer unfamiliar with Whirlwind.
 Instructions will be included in this report for preparing data for the polynomial fit program.